 If you’re attaching your green wall to the side of a house, Dobbies recommend attaching a waterproof membrane to the wall before you begin, to prevent damp issues.

 This planting trend can be brought to life in our own homes with a helping hand of pre-planted modular panels.
-Dobbies garden centres were one of the first places to pioneer Living Wall Planters.
 This easy gardening idea allows walls to look blooming lovely with minimal effort.

-‘The Living Wall Planters can be easily fitted onto any solid area’ explains Marcus.
-‘The walls can be built indoors or out, can be as large or small as you like, meaning it can be tailored to suit the size of your space.’
+'The Living Wall Planters can be easily fitted onto any solid area' explains Marcus from Dobbies.
+'The walls can be built indoors or out, can be as large or small as you like, meaning it can be tailored to suit the size of your space.'